s0rbus/bookshop-micro-rpg/README.md

 This example is a 'sales' expansion.
 When a sale is started as a result of a dice throw, money decreases by 5 and patience by 1, but thereafter, while the sale is still 'on', sales of books are more likely to occur (50/50)

+## Building
+make is used for building so the make tool is a requirement.
+The default target will just build the application.
+Use ```make all``` to also build expansion libraries in the expansions folder.
+Using make to build the application will also ensure that build info (version, git hash and built timestamp) are added to the application.
+These can be displayed by using ```--version``` flag.

 ## Licence
 The default position when a licence is not provided, according to [github documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#choosing-the-right-license) is:
 ```